-Before joining Barnard, Kolbert was the President and CEO of People For the American Way, one of the nation’s premier civil rights organizations.
-For ten years, she developed a program on law and American life at the University of Pennsylvania’s Annenberg Public Policy Center.
-She was the executive producer of NPR’s Justice Talking, an award-winning public radio program and its educational website, JusticeLearning.org.
+For nine years, Kolbert served as the Constance Hess Williams ’66 Director of the Athena Center for Leadership Studies at Barnard College, which she founded in 2009.
+During her time at Barnard she also co-founded the Athena Film Festival.
+Before joining Barnard, Kolbert was the President and CEO of People For the American Way and its foundation, two of the nation’s premier civil rights organizations.
+For ten years, she developed and managed a program on law and American life at the University of Pennsylvania’s Annenberg Public Policy Center.
+She was the creator and executive producer of NPR’s Justice Talking, an award-winning public radio program and its educational website, JusticeLearning.org.

-During her legal career, she was a co-founder and vice president at the Center for Reproductive Rights, the State Coordinating Counsel of the ACLU’s Reproductive Freedom Project in New York and a Staff Attorney with the Women’s Law Project and Community Legal Services in Philadelphia.
-A graduate of Cornell University, College of Arts and Science and Temple University School of Law, Kolbert has lectured at colleges and universities across the nation and is a frequent commentator on leadership, constitutional, and women’s rights issues in the national media.
-She currently serves as an advisor to Brava Investments.Inquire About Speaker
+During her legal career, she was the vice president at the Center for Reproductive Rights, the State Coordinating Counsel of the ACLU’s Reproductive Freedom Project in New York and a Staff Attorney with the Women’s Law Project and Community Legal Services in Philadelphia.
+A graduate of Cornell University, College of Arts and Science and Temple University School of Law, Kolbert has lectured at colleges and universities and organizations across the nation and is a frequent commentator on leadership, constitutional, and women’s rights issues in the national media.